Warner Bros. Television Studios: Warner Bros. Domestic Television Distribution

 Warner Bros.
 Domestic Television Distribution (formerly Warner Bros.
-Television Distribution) is the television distribution and broadcast syndication arm of Warner Bros.
-Television Studios.
+Television Distribution) is the television distribution and broadcast syndication arm of the Warner Bros.
+Television Group.

 Established in 1961, the arm was originally known as Warner Bros.
 Television Division before taking on its current name in 1989 with the acquisition of Lorimar-Telepictures.
 In 1991, Keith Samples, who was employee of the studio left Warner Bros., of which the employment staff inherited from Lorimar, who had joined it in 1985, to start out a TV syndication company Rysher Entertainment.

 In 1999, it reached a deal with NBC Enterprises to pick up the off-net syndication rights to the sitcom Will & Grace.

 International operations

 Australia

 Warner Bros.
 International Television Production Australia (WBITPA) was founded in 2004 as Eyeworks Australia before being rebranded in 2014.

 As Eyeworks Australia, shows produced include Celebrity Splash, Being Lara Bingle, Gangs of Oz and Territory Cops.
 Following the rebrand, WBITPA began producing The Bachelor Australia from its fourth season, spin-offs The Bachelorette Australia from its second season & Bachelor in Paradise, as well as First Dates, the eighth season of Who Do You Think You Are?, the sixteenth season of Dancing with the Stars and The Masked Singer Australia.